3choff/dictate/README.md

     *   Rust backend handles all API calls, transcription processing, and voice command execution
     *   Frontend provides UI and audio capture
     *   IPC communication via Tauri's command system
+*   **Performance:**
-*   **Performance:** Tauri reduces memory usage by ~80% compared to the Electron version while providing faster startup times
+    *   Tauri reduces memory usage by ~80% compared to the Electron version
+    *   Faster startup times and lower resource usage
+    *   Non-blocking VAD processing with async Rust (tokio)
+    *   <50ms VAD latency per frame
 *   **Legacy Version:** The Electron-based version (v0.6.7) is available in the `electron/` directory for reference

+## Acknowledgements

+This project incorporates the Silero VAD (Voice Activity Detection) implementation from the [Handy](https://github.com/cjpais/Handy) project by cjpais.
+The VAD module provides intelligent speech segmentation using machine learning, significantly improving transcription accuracy by filtering out non-speech audio and properly detecting speech boundaries.

+The VAD integration includes:
+- Silero VAD model for ML-based speech detection
+- SmoothedVad wrapper with onset detection, hangover, and prefill buffering
+- Async session management for non-blocking audio processing

+Thank you to the Handy project for the excellent VAD implementation!

 ## License